 These are all some of the benefits that are expected of the recent merger of Hospital Associates, a California based medical equipment distributor, RSI based in New York and Claflin Medical Equipment based in Warwick, RI.
 Now rebranded as CME, CME serves thousands of hospitals, clinics, physicians, doctors, and other healthcare professionals throughout the United States as one of the most nationally recognized and renowned medical equipment and logistics companies.

-This merger of Claflin Medical Equipment, Hospital Associates and RSI has resulted in the group becoming the first nation-wide medical equipment-focused distributor with over 1,000,000 products from more than 1,400 manufacturers.
+This merger of Claflin Medical Equipment, Hospital Associates and RSI has resulted in the group becoming the first nationwide medical equipment-focused distributor with over 2,000,000 products from more than 2,000 manufacturers.
 It's an excellent move that has increased all of the companies geographic reach and scope of services that will result in increased customer satisfaction.

-Visit us at www.cmecorp.com to see how we can help support your new construction, expansion or remodeling plans and provide the medical equipment you need in a streamlined, efficient and cost-effective manner anywhere in the country.
+Visit our website to see how we can help support your new construction, expansion, or remodeling plans, and provide the medical equipment you need in a streamlined, efficient and cost-effective manner anywhere in the country.